tsl0922/mpv-menu-plugin/README.md

 MBTN_RIGHT script-message-to menu show
 ```

-**NOTE:**
+> [!NOTE]

-- If you changed the dll name, `script-message-to` target and conf file name should apply too.
+> - If you changed the dll name, `script-message-to` target and conf file name should apply too.
-- If the menu doesn't always show on mouse click, Rename other scripts that used the `menu` name.
+> - If the menu doesn't always show on mouse click, Rename other scripts that used the `menu` name.
+>

-If both `menu.dll` and `menu.lua` exists in scripts folder, one of it may be named with `menu2` by mpv,
+> If both `menu.dll` and `menu.lua` exists in scripts folder, one of it may be named with `menu2` by mpv,
-`script-message-to menu show` will break when it happens on `menu.dll`.
+> `script-message-to menu show` will break when it happens on `menu.dll`.

 ### ~~/script-opts/menu.conf